idekerlab/G2PT/README.md

 - [x] Build data loader for `plink` binary file using [`sgkit`](https://sgkit-dev.github.io/sgkit/latest/).
 - [x] Adding `.cov` and `.pheno` for input.
 - [x] Change model for multiple phenotypes.
-- [ ] Refactor to use config for the consistency and
+- [x] Refactor to use config for the consistency and
+- [x] Change to sparse attention
 - [ ] Implementing new importance methods
 - [ ] Implementing causalty model like MR